Are Noodle Live preparing for GDPR? Gosh-darn-plonkin’-right we are.

 How are Noodle Live Addressing GDPR?

 In January, we hired a new Chief Technical Officer, Glyn Roberts.
 Glyn joined us with more than 12 years experience in web and mobile projects.
 Basically, he’s a techie rock star (and he bakes good cakes too, which is a bonus).
-One of his first tasks at Noodle Live was to look at GDPR and to ensure that we are ready and fully compliant.
+One of his first tasks at Noodle Live was to look at GDPR and to ensure that we are ready.

 We also engaged a team of lawyers to help ensure we were covering all aspects of the regulations.
 Our team at Stephens Scown understand all the ins and outs of GDPR and were named UK Law Firm of the Year in 2016 (just saying!).